depuits/RandomFileOrder/README.md

 Added some funtionality and fixed some bugs.

+This version numbers the files in a sequential order instead of completely random like the original version.
+This makes it great to make a cd with a random track order.

 ## Description
 If, like me, you have a car radio or a clock radio which cannot play tracks in random order from your usb stick itself, this application might be useful for you.